-Introducing Coldwater Solar
+About Coldwater Solar

 Situated in Coldwater and Ovid Townships in rural Branch County on remote private land with access to existing transmission lines, the location is highly suitable for a solar energy project.
+The project has received special use permits from both townships and is expected to begin construction in 2024 and commence operations by mid-2025

 A Clean Economic Opportunity for Branch County